MI vs CSK Head-to-Head: Record, Stats, Venue & Results

 The IPL Finals Record — Where Legends Are Made

-MI and CSK have met in the IPL Final four times.
-No other two franchises in IPL history have shared a final stage this often.
-Here’s how each of those title clashes played out:
+No other two teams in IPL history have met in a final four times.
+Here’s how each played out:

 Year | Venue | Result |